-Capella University 407-745-7646 University of Central Florida On- Site Programs 854-2322, ext.
-1824 CF Foundation 873-5808 University of Florida 273-0165 Florida State University 877-357-8283 Webster University On-Site Programs 861-9330 Saint Leo University On-Site Programs 671-3391
+CF Foundation 873-5808 University of Central Florida On-Site Programs 854-2322, ext.
+1824 Webster University On-Site Programs 861-9330

 Auxiliary aids and services are available upon request to individuals with disabilities.
 All voice telephone numbers listed may be reached by persons using TDD equipment via the Florida Relay Service at 711.
 If you need accommodations, please call 352-854-2322, ext.
 1580, or email colleliv@cf.edu.